ETS-ReactNative3/pet_pamper_project/README.md

 ### User Stories
-- As a pet walker, I want someone to join me during my pet-walking time, so that I don't get bored.
+- As a pet owner, I want someone to join me during my pet-walking time, so that I don't get bored.
-- As a pet walker, I want someone to join me during my pet-walking time, so that I can meet new people.
+- As a pet owner, I want to join nearby pet-walking communities to walk with, so that I can meet new people.
-- As a pet owner, I want to locate nearby veterinaries, so that I can visit regularly to check up on my pet's health or incase of emergencies.
+- As a pet owner, I want to locate nearby veterinaries within 1 km radius, so that I can visit regularly to check up on my pet's health or incase of emergencies.
-- As a pet owner, I want to locate nearby pet shops, so that I can visit regularly to buy pet products.
+- As a pet owner, I want to locate nearby pet shops within 1 km radius, so that I can visit regularly to buy pet products.

 <br><br>